-This is an opportunity for you to join your child in class from 8.55-9.15am one Friday a half term to complete a short learning activity with them.
-Children come into the classroom as normal and parents are invited to wait in the outside area until we are settled.
-We would love to see as many parents/carers/grandparents at these sessions as possible.
-On the last Friday of each half term this takes place at 2.50pm when we will share their learning stories with you.
+This is an opportunity for you to join your child in class from 8.55-9.15am roughly every 3rd Friday to complete a short learning activity with them.
+Children come into the classroom as normal and parents are go to the office to sign in.
+We would love to see as many parents/carers /grandparents at these sessions as possible.